New Hire Roundup: John Mendez Nominated to Be SIPC Chairman

 After Modi’s U.S. Visit and the Nobel Peace Prize, Where do Investors Stand on India?

-Here’s what a few investors have to say about their views and expectations for an India under Modi.
+Here’s what a few investors have to say about their views and expectations for India under Prime Minister Modi.

 GOP May Take Senate, but No End to DC Dysfunction: Political Pundits

 Inside-the-Beltway political 'handicappers' Stuart Rothenberg and Charlie Cook tell IRI crowd not to expect tax reform even if Republicans take control of the Senate.

 How to Join 9,000 Taxpayers With Romney-Sized IRAs

 If it seems impossible to amass a fortune in an IRA during your lifetime, think again.